Zeid bin Shaker: Black September

 On September 19, 300 Syrian tanks attacked Jordanian forces in the Irbid region.
 They were eventually driven off after attacks from the Jordanian air force, as well as backing from the United States and Israel.
 Regarding the Syrian incursion into Jordan, Ibn Shaker would later remark: "Some of us, including myself, did not really think the Syrians would attack.
 We didn't believe that an Arab country would attack another Arab country... but we were proved wrong."

 During an interim in the attacks against the PLO, Ibn Shaker was given command over the operations.
 He assisted the general staff learned from previous mistakes, and used those lessons for further operations.
 With this new direction - along with new armor from the United States - a renewed offensive was launched in November 1970.
 The first phase of the operation saw the retaking of major urban areas such as Amman, Ajlun, and Jarash.
 In the second phase, the Jordanian army pushed the PLO out of the cities and towns and into the hills Ajlun and north-central Jordan.
 From town to town, refugee camp to refugee camp, the Jordanians purged civilian areas of any PLO personnel.
-Massive firepower and indiscriminate were employed.
+Massive firepower and indiscriminately were employed.
 By April 1971, all PLO fighters were out of Amman, and the fedayeen had been pushed into a pocket of defense between Ajlun and Jarash.
 On July 13, the last offensive against the PLO was launched, and on July 18 the last of the fedayeen surrendered.